vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 Hi there!

-I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html)
+I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html).

 My research interests are at the intersection of Machine Learning, Neuroscience and Economics.
 I am interested in **understanding how humans make decisions**.
-Currently I am examining how ordinal machine learning can help us understand motivation and cognitive effort.
+Currently I am examining how comparison based machine learning can help us understand motivation and cognitive effort.

 I finished my Masters in Computer Science, at [Georgia Tech](https://www.gatech.edu/), specializing in Machine Learning, where I was advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
 I incorporated group information in modelling Healthcare Associated Infections.